Batas Militar (1997 film)

-The documentary was broadcast on September 21, 1997.
+The documentary was produced by the Foundation for Worldwide People Power, headed by Eugenia Apostol.
+It was broadcast on the ABS-CBN television network on September 21, 1997.
 The documentary was subsequently released on VHS.

 Synopsis

-It features the human rights violations during martial law in the Philippines, the economy, and the biographies of Ferdinand Marcos, his wife Imelda Marcos, and his prominent critic ,Benigno Aquino Jr.
+It features the human rights violations during martial law in the Philippines, the economy, and the biographies of Ferdinand Marcos, his wife Imelda Marcos, and his prominent critic, Benigno Aquino Jr.

 Interviewees

 The following is a list of interviewees in the documentary, conducted from March until May 1997: